 \section{Abstract}

 We implement a real polyhedral homotopy method using three functions.
-The first function provides a certificate that our real polyhedral homotopy is applicable to a given system; the second function generates binomial systems for a start system; the third function outputs target solutions from the start system obtained by the second function.
-This work realizes the theoretical contributions in \cite{ergur2019polyhedral} as easy to use functions, allowing for further investigation into real homotopy algorithms.
+The first function provides a certificate that our real polyhedral homotopy is applicable to a given system; and the second function generates binomial systems for a start system; and the third function outputs target solutions from the start system obtained by the second function.
+This work realizes the theoretical contributions in \cite{ergur2019polyhedral} as easy-to-use functions, allowing for further investigation into real homotopy algorithms.